• Skip to main content

 Player MIDI FX | Recommended Picks

 Reason’s Players are MIDI effects that process and generate the host’s MIDI notes in real time.
-Their distinguishing trait is transforming the “performance content” rather than the sound itself — converting input MIDI and passing it to a downstream instrument, or generating MIDI automatically.
-Since they can send signals not only to instruments inside the Reason DAW but also to a host DAW or plugin via the MIDI OUT device, they are useful for users of other DAWs too.
+The point is that they transform not the sound itself but the performance content — converting incoming MIDI before passing it to a downstream instrument, or generating MIDI automatically.
+Since they can send signal not only to instruments inside the Reason DAW but also to a host DAW or plugin via the MIDI OUT device, they’re useful to other-DAW users too.

 A Player designed mainly for drums that generates beats algorithmically.
-You roam around a “map” to discover various beats, removing the effort of building complex beats and suggesting unexpected, interesting patterns.
-Switch among 6 style-specific maps, increase or decrease drum-hit density with Density, explore the map while keeping a favorite spot fixed with Lock Pos, and generate counter-rhythms and ghost notes with Mirror.
+Move around a “map” to discover various beats; it removes the hassle of building complex beats and suggests surprising, interesting patterns.
+Switch between six style-specific maps, increase or decrease drum-hit density with Density, hold a position you like with Lock Pos while exploring the map, and generate counter-rhythms and ghost notes with Mirror.
 It can also sequence other Rack devices via CV.
-A generative Player that instantly creates a starting point when you’re stuck programming.
+A generative Player that creates an idea starting point in an instant when you’re stuck programming.

 Quad Note Generator — Subscription

-A Player that generates unpredictable note streams endlessly.
-It produces up to four different random sequences simultaneously and freezes the spots you like.
-Steer the generation tendency with the Pitch parameter, the Rhythm section generates Euclidean patterns and their variations, and you can set Note Length / Velocity per line.
+A Player that endlessly generates unpredictable note sequences.
+It generates up to four different random sequences simultaneously, and you can freeze the parts you like.
+The Pitch parameter steers the generation tendency, the Rhythm section generates Euclidean patterns and their variations, and you can set Note Length and Velocity per line.
 It can also drive other devices via CV.

 PolyStep Sequencer — Subscription

 A polyphonic step sequencer.
-Enter notes and chords in real-time / step / draw modes, with up to four variations (auto-switching) per pattern.
-Generate chords following Key/Scale from single notes, and convert chords into arpeggios or strums.
-On top of pitch and velocity you can craft probability, timing offset, legato and slide — handling everything from straight programming to jamming and harmonic exploration in composition.
+Input notes and chords in real time, by step, or by drawing, and keep up to four variations (auto-switching) per pattern.
+Generate chords along a Key/Scale from single notes, and convert chords into arpeggios or strums.
+On top of pitch and velocity, you can craft probability, timing offset, legato and slide — so it handles everything from straight programming to jamming and harmonic exploration in composition.

-• Arpeggio Lab — Subscription: A pattern-playground-style arpeggiator.
-Build complex rhythm/pitch patterns intuitively.
+• Arpeggio Lab (Subscription): A pattern-playground-style arpeggiator.
+Build complex rhythm and pitch patterns intuitively.

-• Note Echo — Perpetual: Echoes MIDI notes along pitch/time axes, creating strums, glissandos and chord stabs.
+• Note Echo (Perpetual): Echoes MIDI notes along pitch and time axes.
+Creates strums, glissandos and chord stabs.

-• Chord Sequencer — Subscription: Generates new chord progressions fastest.
+• Chord Sequencer (Subscription): Generates fresh chord progressions fast.
 A source of chord inspiration.

-• Scales & Chords — Perpetual: Adds scale recognition plus one-finger chords to any instrument.
-Keeps playing in key.
-The most practical Player.
+• Scales & Chords (Perpetual): Adds scale awareness + one-finger chords to any instrument, keeping your playing in key.
+The most practical of the Players.

-• Bassline Generator — Subscription: Rapidly generates basslines.
+• Bassline Generator (Subscription): Generates basslines quickly.
 Strong for dance and electronic styles.

-• Drum Sequencer — Subscription: A drum sequencer with visual programming, repeat, probability and per-channel slide.
+• Drum Sequencer (Subscription): A drum sequencer with visual programming, repeats, probability and per-channel slide.

-• Pattern Mutator — Subscription: “Mutates” patterns by pitch/timing/note order/velocity to create endless variations.
+• Pattern Mutator (Subscription): “Mutates” patterns by pitch, timing, note order and velocity to create endless variations.

-• Note Tool — Perpetual: A MIDI utility consolidating pitch/velocity/range filters, polyphony limiting, chord hold and more.
+• Note Tool (Perpetual): A MIDI utility bundling pitch/velocity/range filters, polyphony limiting, chord hold and more.

-• Random Tool — Perpetual: Adds probability-based randomness (pitch/velocity/length) to input notes for human-feel performance.
+• Random Tool (Perpetual): Adds probability-based randomness (pitch/velocity/length) to incoming notes, adding wobble to a performance.

 Utilities (9 devices)

-The Utilities may not be flashy, but they are essential devices for routing, modulation and pattern control when building a Rack (all 9, all perpetual-bundled).
-Here is the full list.
+The Utilities aren’t flashy, but they’re the devices for routing, modulation and pattern control that become essential when building a Rack (all 9 are included in the perpetual version).
+Here’s the full list.

-• Combinator (Core of the Rack / Perpetual): Reason Rack’s workhorse and most popular device.
-Bundles multiple devices into one self-contained rack device, freely placing knobs/faders/buttons on the front panel mapped to any internal parameter so you can design your own device.
-In fact many of Reason’s bundled patches are built with Combinator and users employ it every day without noticing.
+• Combinator (Core of the Rack / Perpetual): The workhorse and most popular device of Reason Rack.
+It lets you bundle multiple devices into one self-contained rack device, freely placing knobs, faders and buttons on the front panel and mapping them to any internal parameter to design your own device.
+In fact, many patches in Reason’s bundled sound banks and Sound Packs are built with the Combinator — users rely on it every day without even realizing it.

-• RPG-8 (Monophonic Arpeggiator) — Perpetual: A CV/Gate-output monophonic arpeggiator.
-A hardware-feeling unit on a separate path from the Player series.
+• RPG-8 (Monophonic Arpeggiator) (Perpetual): A monophonic arpeggiator with CV/Gate output.
+A hardware-feeling unit on a different track from the Player series.

-• Matrix Pattern Sequencer — Perpetual: A 70s-modular-style CV pattern sequencer that can drive any in-Rack parameter via CV.
+• Matrix Pattern Sequencer (Perpetual): A ’70s-modular-style CV pattern sequencer.
+Drives any parameter in the Rack with CV.

-• Spider CV Merger & Splitter — Perpetual: Splits and merges CV/gate signals.
-Essential for modular wiring, e.g. driving multiple parameters from one LFO.
+• Spider CV Merger & Splitter (Perpetual): Splits and merges CV/gate signals.
+Essential for modular wiring, like driving multiple parameters with one LFO.

-Reason Studios’ shop sells Rack Extensions (third-party devices) that can be added to the Combinator and the Rack.
-From indie developers to famous brands, many devices are available — Rob Papen (Predator / Quad / RP-Verb and more), Synapse Audio’s Legend HZ, Turn2on’s QuantWave, Ekssperimental Sounds’ DM-999 Drum Machine and more.
-Like Reason’s native devices, Rack Extensions can be wired with audio/CV cables and are designed to keep working after OS-version and architecture updates.
+The Reason Studios shop sells Rack Extensions (third-party devices) you can add to the Combinator and the Rack.
+From indie developers to famous brands, there’s a huge lineup — Rob Papen (Predator, Quad, RP-Verb and more), Synapse Audio’s Legend HZ, Turn2on’s QuantWave, Ekssperimental Sounds’ DM-999 Drum Machine and many more.
+Rack Extensions can be wired with audio/CV cables just like Reason’s built-in devices, and they’re designed to keep working compatibly even after OS-version or architecture updates.

 Summary

-We covered Reason 14 and Reason Rack 14 together.
-Compressed into three points, here is the gist.
+We’ve covered Reason 14 and Reason Rack 14 together.
+Compressed into three key points:

-• Reason Rack 14 ($199, perpetual): A plugin rack that brings 68 devices (Reason 14 Selection) into your DAW as VST3/AU/AAX.
-If you already love another DAW, this alone gives you Reason’s core sound.
+• Reason Rack 14 ($199, perpetual): A plugin rack that brings the 68 devices (the Reason 14 Selection) into your DAW as VST3/AU/AAX.
+If you already love another DAW, this alone gets you Reason’s core sound.

-• Reason 14 ($299, perpetual): The 68 devices above plus the standalone DAW.
-With the new Track Panel, dark mode by default, and the new RV-9 Reverb Station, it is a major step forward as a DAW too.
+• Reason 14 ($299, perpetual): Adds a standalone DAW on top of those 68 devices.
+With the new Track Panel, dark mode by default and the new RV-9 Reverb Station, it’s a big step up as a DAW too.

-• Subscription (Reason+ / Reason Rack): All 93 devices plus every future device and content addition.
-Reason+ even includes AI mastering / stem separation / distribution / plugin perks.
-Through the link on this page, the subscription is 20% off.
+• Subscription (Reason+ / Reason Rack): Covers all 93 devices plus every device and content pack added in the future.
+Reason+ even includes AI mastering, stem separation, distribution and plugin perks.
+Subscribe via the link on this page and get 20% off.

 Primary Sidebar